The New Covenant

 By Rabbi Dr. Hillel ben David (Greg Killian)

-In this study I would like to understand the covenant that HaShem has made with man.
+In this study I would like to understand the covenant that HaShem has made with man and its implications.

 Shavuot (Pentecost or the Feast of Weeks) is the festival of the giving of the Torah.
 The Torah, which is commonly known as the Pentateuch, consists of the first five books of the Bible: Bereshit (Genesis), Shemot (Exodus), Vayikra (Leviticus), Bamidbar (Numbers), and Devarim (Deuteronomy).
 The Torah is an integral part of the new covenant.
 The new covenant will become effective on Shavuot some time in the future.